-(vi) promotional or marketing items offered to the general public on the same terms and conditions without regard to status as a public official or public employee; or (vii) a campaign contribution properly received and reported under the provisions of this chapter.
+(vi)promotional or marketing items offered to the general public on the same terms and conditions without regard to status as a public official or public employee; or

+(vii)a campaign contribution properly received and reported under the provisions of this chapter.

-Whether acceptance of such travel, meals, and lodging is prohibited by Section 8-13-705 should be determined on a case by case advisory basis, depending upon the donee, the donor, the type and amount involved, and whether there are any matters pertaining to the donor before the agency with which the officeholder or employee is associated.
+Whether the offer or acceptance of complimentary tickets is prohibited by Section 8-13-705 should be determined on a case by case advisory basis, depending upon the donee, the donor, the type and amount involved, and whether there are any matters pertaining to the donor before the agency with which the officeholder or employee is associated.